logicalclocks/logicalclocks.github.io/docs/user_guides/mlops/serving/deployment.md

 ## API protocol

 Hopsworks supports both REST and gRPC as the API protocols to send inference requests to model deployments.
-To learn about REST and gRPC API protocols for model deployments, see the [API Protocol Guide](api-protocol.md).
+In general, you use gRPC when you need lower latency inference requests.
+To learn more about the REST and gRPC API protocols for model deployments, see the [API Protocol Guide](api-protocol.md).

 ## Conclusion